BrennanLongstreth/myPL/README.md

 #### Instructions for building and running:
 run "cmake CMakeLists.txt" to generate make files.
 run "make" to build the compiler executables.
-run "./mypl <FILE_NAME>" to run a file directly.
+(in the following commands, test files are included in the "tests/" folder.) run "./mypl <FILE_NAME>" to run a file directly.
 run "./mypltocpp <FILE_NAME>" to run convert the file to c++ and run.
 C++ files are stored in "test.cpp".